Multi-Scale Data Assimilation in Turbulent Models: Ensemble Kalman Filter for systems without circular symmetry

 Each element $K_{nm}$ of the Kalman gain quantifies the impact of the $m$-th observed component on the correction of the $n$-th state variable.
 Specifically, the correction applied to $\hat{U}^{(j)}_n$ is given by $K_{nm}\left[\bm{Z} - \bm{H}\hat{\bm{U}}^{(j)} - \bm{V}^{(j)}\right]_m$, where the Einstein summation convention is implied over repeated indices.
 This formulation ensures that measurement information is spread across all components proportionally to their statistical correlations.

 The posterior ensemble moves closer to the observations when $\bm{R}$ is small and remains near the prior when $\hat{\bm{\Sigma}}(t_{\text{obs}})$ is small.
-For Gaussian errors and linear observations and the forecast model, the Kalman gain optimally balances these contributions by minimizing the trace of posterior covariance $\tilde{\bm{\Sigma}}$, satisfying $\partial\,\mathrm{tr}(\tilde{\bm{\Sigma}})/\partial \bm{K} = 0$~\cite{asch_data_assimilation_2016}.
+For Gaussian errors and linear observations of the forecast model, the Kalman gain optimally balances these contributions by minimizing the trace of posterior covariance $\tilde{\bm{\Sigma}}$, satisfying $\partial\,\mathrm{tr}(\tilde{\bm{\Sigma}})/\partial \bm{K} = 0$~\cite{asch_data_assimilation_2016}.
 Stochastic perturbations $\bm{V}^{(j)}$ ensure that the updated ensemble remains a consistent sample of the filtering distribution: specifically, they avoid underestimating the ``theoretical'' posterior covariance~\cite{burgers_enkf_analysis}.

-The posterior covariance is then obtained recursively as in the Kalman filter update according to $\tilde{\bm{\Sigma}}(t_{\text{obs}}) = (\bm{I} - \bm{K}\bm{H}) \hat{\bm{\Sigma}}(t_{\text{obs}})$, from where we see that its determinant is bound to be smaller or equal to one, reflecting a reduction in uncertainty.
+The posterior covariance is then obtained recursively as in the Kalman filter update according to $\tilde{\bm{\Sigma}}(t_{\text{obs}}) = (\bm{I} - \bm{K}\bm{H}) \hat{\bm{\Sigma}}(t_{\text{obs}})$, from where we see that its determinant is bound to be smaller or equal to one, reflecting a reduction of uncertainty.
 The posterior ensemble is obtained directly, member-by-member, by executing \hyperref[eqn:ensemble_update]{Eq.~(\ref*{eqn:ensemble_update})} (\textit{green circles} in \hyperref[fig:enkf_sketch]{Fig.~\ref*{fig:enkf_sketch}}).
-The EnKF thus solves sequentially, likewise the Kalman filter~\cite{KF}, the state-estimation problem, by alternating the forecast (prior) and the analysis (posterior) steps, until the onset of the \emph{saturation regime}.
-In this regime, the ensemble mean (under the assumption of Gaussian errors) has already converged near to the true state, and the ensemble spread stabilizes to a nearly constant value; at this point, the EnKF is no longer able to reduce uncertainty further, despite continuing to alternate between forecast and analysis steps.
+The EnKF thus solves sequentially, likewise the Kalman filter~\cite{KF}, the state-estimation problem, by alternating the forecast (prior) and the analysis (posterior) steps, until the onset of the \emph{saturation regime}, where the ensemble mean has likely converged near to the true state.

-Furthermore, when the dynamical model is free from errors (as in our setting) and deterministic, and under the aforementioned Gaussian case, this convergence guarantees complete synchronization with the ground-truth dynamics, as evidenced by the vanishing of the time- and ensemble-averaged error: $\langle (\bm{U}_n - \tilde{\bm{U}}_n)^2 \rangle_{T, L}=0$.
 A schematic illustration of the functioning of the EnKF is provided in \hyperref[fig:enkf_sketch]{Fig.~\ref*{fig:enkf_sketch}}.

-As anticipated in the introduction, the limited size of the ensemble can lead to instabilities in the filter.
-These issues must be addressed using specific techniques, often referred to as “recipes”, such as localization and inflation~\cite{carrassi_2018,evensen_book,asch_data_assimilation_2016}.
-The approach we adopted to mitigate these pathologies is described in detail in \hyperref[app:inflation]{Appendix~\ref*{app:inflation}}.